Get Help Today(877) 648-4288

 The cycle of opioid abuse has affected millions of women.
 Getting treatment is key.
 Women have unique factors impacting their opioid use disorder and should get treatment immediately.
 This is especially true of pregnant women, who not only endanger themselves but their babies as well.
 Detoxing while pregnant is extremely difficult, and in many cases dangerous, to do at home.
 The individual may attempt to detox and can harm the baby.
 If not properly done, she may have a higher chance of relapse.

 Treatments in rehab facilities are best suited for women battling opioid abuse.
-Rehab offer emotional and spiritual modes of healing that help resolve the source of substance abuse disorders.
+Rehab offer emotional and spiritual modes of healing that help resolve the source of substance use disorders.
 Some treatment programs are gender-specific, offering woman-only campuses so women can heal comfortably.
 Counseling therapies and women-focused 12-step meetings allow women to fully connect to their peer group.
-Additionally, women will receive the best medication available with the support of doctors and nurses.
+Additionally, women will receive medication available with the support of doctors and nurses.

 Get Help Today